 Finish: The finish line for the course is at Koch Park in Aspen.

 Hydration Stations/Cut-Off Times

 Hydration stations with medical assistance & beverages will be available at approximately 1.75, 6.5 and 10.5 miles.
 This is a running race (not walking).
 Cut-Off times are approximately 40 min at the 1.75 mile mark (1st Station), 1 hr 10min at the 4 mile mark (where the Government Trail leaves the Elk Camp Ski Area Rd) and 3 hours at the 10.5 mile mark (3rd station).
 If you cannot achieve these times, you will be asked to exit the race course and medical personnel and sweeps will pass by you.

-The course description below is for the 2015 race.
-Changes in the course may be necessary – please check back in late August for a final course description.
+The course description below is for the 2019 race.
+Changes in the course may be necessary – please check back in September for a final course description.

 Course Map: To download a course map, please click here.